daosgava/github-issues-search/README.md

 ## Running the App

-In order to run the app you need to set up a secrets folder with an API token
+In order to run the app you need to set up a secrets folder with an API token.

 ```
 yarn install